wooden balance bike

 • Riding through puddles

 Our personal favorite is to take the balance bike out for a spin on the bike path.
-Little ones quickly learn to stay to the side and allow room for others to pass, and we don’t have to worry about cars.
+Little ones quickly learn to stay to the side and give others room to pass, so we don’t have to worry about cars.
 Toddlers come home tired but proud of their long rides.

 kid riding a wooden balance bike